Azure/karpenter-provider-azure/docs/workshops/10_multi_node_consolidation.md

 ## Deploy NodePool:

-Use the following command to deploy a `NodePool`, and `AKSNodeClass` for Multi Node Consolidation, where we've enabled consolidation for when nodes are empty or underutilized, immediately after `0s`.
+Use the following command to deploy a `NodePool`, and `AKSNodeClass` for `Multi Node Consolidation`, where we've enabled consolidation for when nodes are empty or underutilized, immediately after `0s`.

 ```bash
 cd ~/environment/karpenter